xPOURY4/X-Auto-Reply-Assistant/README.md

 - 🔑 Click the extension icon in your toolbar
 - ⚙️ Go to Settings tab
 - 🔐 Add your Gemini API or OpenRouter key
+- 🛠️ **For OpenRouter**: Choose a model or select "Custom Model" to enter your preferred model name
 - 💾 Save your preferences

 ### 2️⃣ **Generate Your First Reply**